shambhavi1701/Female-Diabetes-Prediction-using-ML/README.md

 1. Open the Colab Notebook in Google Colab.
 2. Execute each cell in the notebook to load the data, preprocess it, train the model, and evaluate its performance.
+3. Explore the steps and customize the notebook for your own experiments.